In this article, you will learn:

 When: Button is pressed

-Then: Go to Step → Next.
+And then: Go to Step → Next.

 This button lets you move to the next step.
 You would typically want to add a button allowing users to navigate to the previous step as well.

-Once you’ve built out the basic logic of the application, you can click the Run option from the top right of the App Editor.
+Once you’ve built out the basic logic of the application, you can click the Run or Test option from the top right of the App Editor.
 This will launch your application in the Tulip Player and let you test the app on your computer in real-time.

 Completing your App to log the data